DigiNode-Tools/diginode-tools/README.md

 Once your DigiNode has been installed, you can access additional features from the DigiNode Setup menu by entering: ```diginode-setup```

-- Update: Installs any software updates for your DigiNode, and checks that all services are running correctly.
+- **Update**: Installs any software updates for your DigiNode, and checks that all services are running correctly.
 It also ensures that the RPC credentials are correct and that the DigiAsset Node is able to connect with the DigiByte Node.
 Most DigiNode issues can be solved by performing an Update.
-- Reset: Gives you the ability to selectively reset your DigiNode settings in the event of a problem.
+- **Reset**: Gives you the ability to selectively reset your DigiNode settings in the event of a problem.
-- Backup: Helps you to backup your DigiByte wallet and/or your DigiAsset Node settings to an external USB stick.
+- **Backup**: Helps you to backup your DigiByte wallet and/or your DigiAsset Node settings to an external USB stick.
-- Restore: Helps you to restore your DigiNode from an existing backup.
+- **Restore**: Helps you to restore your DigiNode from an existing backup.
-- Uninstall: Unistalls DigiNode software from your system.
-It lets you choose which components you wish to remove.
-Your DigByte wallet is not removed.
+- **Uninstall**: Unistalls DigiNode software from your system.
+It lets you choose which individual components you wish to remove.
+Your DigByte wallet will not be harmed.

 ![DigiNode Menu](images/diginode_menu.png)